mattbellis/PHYS-3330/raw-content/lab10new-raw.md

 ## Opto-isolated Relay Control

-Now you will build the circuit in @fig:opto-isolated-relay with the values of resistors you calculated in the prelab (you may want to corroborate with your peers or check with an instructor to confirm your calculations make sense).
+Now you will build the circuit in Figure @fig:opto-isolated-relay with the values of resistors you calculated in the prelab (you may want to corroborate with your peers or check with an instructor to confirm your calculations make sense).

 -  The datasheet for the optocoupler (SFH615) has incorrect information on the orientation of the DIP chip.
 Figure @fig:opto-dip shows the correct orientation with a notch cut out of the left side of the DIP chip.